Using Patterns in your Vancouver Home: How to Add Depth Without Overwhelming Your Space

-Pattern tells a story long before someone notices the paint color or the furniture layout.
-It sets mood, creates depth, and brings personality into a space.
-Yet many clients hesitate when they hear the word “pattern,” often imagining overwhelming prints or mismatched combinations.
-The truth is that pattern, when used with intention, is one of the most powerful tools in interior design.
+Yet many homeowners hesitate when they hear the word “pattern,” often imagining overwhelming prints or mismatched combinations.
+In reality, when used with intention, pattern is one of the most effective ways to elevate a space without adding clutter.

 Pattern Creates Character and Identity